kennknowles/behave.js/README.md

 ## behave.js: Less-than-pure Functional Reactive Programming for Javascript

-See the rather immature page with examples:
+See the page with examples:

  * http://kennknowles.github.com/behave.js